fir3porkkana/file-compression/dokumentaatio/testing.md

 ### unit tests

-these tests cover some of the data structures made for the project, and can be executed via ```gradle test```
+these tests cover some of the data structures and the functionality of the core class made for the project, and can be executed via ```gradle test```.

 ### hand testing